-The word philosophy (φιλοσοφία) comes from Greek and was formed by the composition of two other words - the verb filein (φιλειν) to "love" and the noun sofia (σοφια), ie "knowledge", "cognition" or "wisdom.
-That is why philosophy is usually translated as a love of wisdom.
-Philosophy as such is relatively difficult to define because it has changed in history and because there are a number of different, incompatible, philosophical opinions.
-At present, there is a clear tendency in some circles to perceive it as a disguised discipline that has little to offer.
-Philosophy is probably not a general guide to solving all the current problems, but it is a useful way of teaching because it teaches independent and critical thinking without which today we are unable to orientate in a vast amount of information and in almost unlimited possibilities.
+The word philosophy (φιλοσοφία) is Greek in origin and is formed of two other words - the verb filein (φιλειν) to "love" and the noun sofia (σοφια), i.e., "knowledge", "cognition" or "wisdom".
+That is why philosophy is usually translated as “love of wisdom”.
+Philosophy as such is difficult to define because the discipline has developed in time and because there are many different, incompatible, philosophical opinions about what philosophy is.
+At present, there is a clear tendency in some circles to perceive philosophy as an outmoded discipline that has little to offer.
+Surely, philosophy offers no general recipe for solving all current problems.
+But still it is a path worthwhile to explore and a useful guide for our thought.
+This is because it teaches independent, critical thinking without which we are unable to find our way around in today’s vast amount of information and almost unlimited possibilities.

-The Department of Philosophy ("KFI")of the Faculty of Philosophy at the University of West Bohemia in Pilsen provides teaching and research in philosophy, especially the history of philosophy, philosophical anthropology, epistemology, philosophy and methodology of natural, humanities and technical sciences, logic, philosophy of cognitive sciences, ethics, aesthetics, philosophy of religion and religion.
+The Department of Philosophy ("KFI") at the University of West Bohemia offers education and research in philosophy, especially the history of philosophy, epistemology, philosophy and methodology of natural sciences, the humanities and technology, logic, philosophy of cognitive sciences, ethics, aesthetics, philosophy of religion and religious studies.

-The research activities of our department focus on two research areas.
-The first consists of the philosophical, theoretical and historical aspects of science (history of science and technology, philosophical study of theoretical and historical dimensions of scientific activity).
-The second research area are philosophical problems of education in the context of philosophy and history of science, aesthetics, history of philosophy.
+The research activities of our department focus on two areas.
+The first explores the philosophical, theoretical and historical aspects of science (history of science and technology, philosophical reflection of science in its theoretical and historical dimension).
+The second area focuses on the Cultural studies.

-The department ("KFI") guarantees the two study programs: 1) Philosophy, 2) Humanities.
+The department ("KFI") offeres the two study programs: 1) Philosophy, 2) Humanities.

-- Follow-up master degree in Analytic philosophy and Philosophy of science.
+- a master degree in Analytic philosophy and Philosophy of science.

-- Follow-up master degree in European Cultural Studies ;
+- a master degree in European Cultural Studies ;

-- Follow-up master degree in Theory and Philosophy of Communication;
+- a master degree in Theory and Philosophy of Communication;

-- Ph.D. degree in Theory and History of Science and Technology.
+- a Ph.D. degree in Theory and History of Science and Technology.

 Structure of the department:

-- Section of Philosophy (Head: PhDr.
+- Philosophy section (Head: PhDr.
 Radim Kočandrle, Ph.D.)

-- Section of Humanities (Head: PhDr.
+- Humanities section (Head: PhDr.
 Martina Kastnerová, Ph.D.)

 - Research Center for Theory and History of Science (Head: PhDr.
 Radim Kočandrle, Ph.D.)

-- Research Center for Middle-European Culture Studies (Head: PhDr.
+- Research Center for Middle-European Cultural Studies (Head: PhDr.
 Miloš Ševčík, Ph.D.)